solidi/writing/writing-ideas.md

     1. Avoid urgency, build rust
     1. Default change?
     1. Replay all is the default
+1. What is a Product Manager Anyway?
+    1. Focusing in on the problem
+    1. Ruthlessly prioritizes
+1. What is a Project Manager Anyway?
+    1. Four levers of projects
+    1. Visualizing where we are

 ## Updates
 1. Be Amazing in Your New Engineering Role